 - Turn the thermostat down -reducing your room temperature by 1°C could cut your heating bills by up to 10% and save you around £50 per year - and adding an extra layer such as wearing a jumper as wrapping up warm can help to reduce the need to turn up the heating too!

 - Insulate your home.
 Houses that aren't well insulated need to use more energy to keep warm.
 Not only does this cost you more money, it also creates a much larger carbon footprint - especially if you aren't on a renewable tariff

 - Warm East Sussex is a council supported scheme offering a range of free and subsidised energy saving measures that can help you save energy and money.

 - Warmer Sussex offers advice about how to make your home carbon neutral.

-- Switch off your lights and appliance when not I use and switch to energy efficient light bulbs and aim for A+++ energy related appliance - these will help to reduce your energy bills and reduce your carbon footprint
+- Switch off your lights and appliance when not in use.
+Switch to energy efficient light bulbs and aim for A+++ energy related appliance - these will help to reduce your energy bills and reduce your carbon footprint.